 Of course Google Analytics doesn't measure Offline Sources - it's ONLY a web analytics tool.
 HubSpot (because it ties directly to your CRM) shows how many contacts have been added from other sources that Google can't track - such as event attendees from an eventbrite integration, people who call on the phone, or maybe drop by the showroom (that you have added manually, obviously).

 Normally only ecommerce businesses can attribute new customer numbers and revenue directly to a marketing channel, but HubSpot helps you measure the conversion from visit through to sales lead and finally to new customer.
-This gives you great insight on where to focus your marketing efforts.
+This gives you great insight on where to focus your digital marketing efforts.

 But - don't turn off Google Analytics